bitfireAT/ical4android/README.md

   third-party task providers,
 * accessing the Android Calendar Provider (and third-party task providers) over a unified API.

-It has been developed for:
+It has been primarily developed for:

 * [DAVdroid](https://davdroid.bitfire.at)
 * [ICSdroid](https://icsdroid.bitfire.at)